tomrsae/league-controller/README.md

 If you want a different type of relaxed gameplay for LOL, this should be on your bucket list.
 Installation is easy and starting the program takes a couple of seconds, requiring you to input 2 things.

 # How do I use this program?
-To install the program, simply download the current versions `.rar` file, open it and run `LeagueController.exe`
+To install the program, simply download the current versions `.exe` file from the "Releases" tab, open it and run.
+No additional files are necessary.

 After launch, the program will require you to input your sensitivity.
 Float values (such as 2.45) are allowed.
 (Default is 1.
 Inputting a character rather than a number will cause the program to use default sensitivity.)
 After setting your sensitivity, you may invert the triggers and shoulder buttons (LB/RB).